 You can request revaccination at any clinic by filling out this

-When using the Request Clinic Space form, be sure to use a computer.
+When filling out the Request Clinic Space form, be sure to use a computer.
 A smartphone or tablet does not always correctly fill out the form.
 Be sure to enter your email correctly and check your email for more information.
+Don’t forget to check your spam/junk folder.

 Request clinic space through the website.
 The clinic request form can be found here.